-One thing which can be said for certain is that ‘The Conjuring’ is genuinely scary.
-Some scenes are bound to give one waves of goose bumps, and it is probably not one of those horror films which one would gladly see the second time.
-The acting is great, the camerawork is good and the story is truly gripping.
-As in ‘Insidious’, the first part of ‘The Conjuring’ could not be better – it is very scary, filled with mystery and truly immerses the viewer in the atmosphere of fear and uncertainty.
-Part of the reason why this may be the case is that James Wan modelled the film’s cinematography after vintage 1970s horror films.
-The second part of ‘The Conjuring’ is better than that in ‘Insidious’ in that James Wan seems to have taken into account some of the criticisms made to ‘Insidious’ and when the investigators do arrive in the house, the scene is far from being comic (although some of the investigators’ equipment may trigger an occasional sneer).
+One thing which can be said for certain is that ‘The Conjuring’ is genuinely scary, and some scenes must give the viewer waves of goose bumps.
+The acting is great, the camerawork is good and the story is gripping.
+As with ‘Insidious’, the first part of the movie could not be better – it is scary, filled with mystery and truly immerses the viewer into the atmosphere of fear, apprehension and uncertainty.
+James Wan achieves success in creating the right atmosphere, and this maybe because he modelled the film’s cinematography after vintage 1970s horror films.
+The second part of ‘The Conjuring’ is better than that found in ‘Insidious’: James Wan seems to have taken into account criticisms made to ‘Insidious’, and when the investigators do arrive at the house in the movie’s second part, the scene is not comic at all.

 The confusion is created by other means as well.
-At the beginning of the film, the audience starts to follow two completely different plot lines.
-At first, we see life events of the investigators Ed and Lorraine Warren, their daughter and the incidents revolving around the mysterious doll, Annabel, shut out in the glass box.
+At the beginning of the movie, the audience starts to follow two completely different plot lines.
+First, we see the investigators, Ed and Lorraine Warren, together with their daughter and the incident surrounding the mysterious doll, Annabel.
 Then, obviously, we have the ghostly incidents on the farm with the Perrons being the main protagonists.
-It would not have been so bad, if we were to see some clear link between the ‘doll horror’ theme and ‘the haunted house’ theme, but we hardly saw any.
-The plot with the broken doll, Annabel and Ed and Lorraine Warren’s daughter was never elaborated and we left clueless as to the identity of the spirit possessing the doll.
-And, no matter how many sequels are to follow to clear this confusion, it does not detract from the fact that the film and the ending become very unsatisfying indeed.
+It would have been nice (and provide much clarity and logic to the story!) if we were to see some clear link between the “doll horror” story shown at the beginning and “the haunted house” story that we follow right to the very end.
+The plot with the broken doll Annabel was never really elaborated further, and the audience are left clueless as to the identity of a spirit possessing the doll.
+Also, no matter how many sequels are there to follow ‘The Conjuring’ to clarify the matter, this present film’s ending remains somewhat disappointing.

-There are also a number of similarities between the Warren case and another, more famous one – the Amityville Horror case, the haunting of George and Kathy Lutz’s house by a demonic presence after a gruesome mass murder of the family of six was committed there, allegedly by one of the family members.
-For example, the Lutz stated that one of them always woke up at 3:15 every morning to check the boats – the alleged time of the killing (the clocks in ‘The Conjuring’ always stopped at some precise time too), and Lutz’ five year old daughter created an imaginary friend, just as it happened in the ‘Conjuring’.
+There are also a number of similarities between the Warren case and a more famous one – the Amityville Horror case, which concerns the haunting of George and Kathy Lutz’s house by a demonic presence after a gruesome mass murder of a family of six.
+For example, Lutz family said at that time that one of them always woke at 3:15 am to check the boats – the alleged time of the killing (the clocks in ‘The Conjuring’ always stopped at some precise time too), and Lutz’s five year old daughter created an imaginary friend, just as it happened in ‘The Conjuring’.